JohnWillbert/ChatApp/README.md

 Message encryption for security

-Voice and video call support
+Voice support

-📜 License

-This project is licensed under the MIT License.

-👨‍💻 Contributing

 Feel free to contribute by submitting a pull request.

 🤝 Contact

-For any queries, reach out to your-email@example.com or visit Your GitHub Profile.
+For any queries, reach out to johnwillbert260@gmail.com or visit Your GitHub Profile.